Wine symbolizes celebration and festivals among many Keralites.

 - Keep it for another 21 days so that the sediments settle down and the wine becomes clear.
 Strain the mixture again using a muslin cloth without disturbing the sediments.
 If you wish to caramelize the wine, you can do it a few days before straining.
 My wine had a light pink color because of the grapes I used.

 - For coloring the wine, I caramelized sugar and added it to the wine and it changed into a rich golden color.
 You can add the caramelized sugar to the wine a few days before straining it for the second time from the glass jar.
 Please refer below for details on coloring the wine.

-- Store the wine in clean, dry glass bottles.
+- Store the wine in clean, dry glass bottles in the refrigerator.
 While serving, pour it carefully without disturbing the sediments.
 The longer the wine is stored, the better the taste.